 - 1. Assist in checking and ensuring letters of agreement and/or contracts with agencies/organizations are up-to-date. - 2.
 Facilitate the routing and approval of the clinical/agency contract. - 3.
 Provide guidance and supervision for the APN student. - 4.
-Conference with APN students at the beginning, mid-term and end of the semester or as needed. - 5.
+Conduct a site visit with each student; conference(s) with APN student as needed. - 5.
 Ensure appropriateness of the clinical experience through communication with the student, preceptor, and/or through site visits. - 6.
 Orient and provide feedback to students with needed documentation (hard copy and/or electronic). - 7.
 Evaluate student performance with input from preceptor and assign a course grade.